 If you do enough searching on the internet, you'll find a lot of companies saying that they make medical grade computers.
 But what exactly does that mean?
 Just because a website says that they are "medical grade" doesn't make it so.
 First and foremost, in order to be a medical PC, the computer must be UL/IEC60601-1 certified.
 This is an international standard for electromagnetic and radiation emissions that determine whether or not an electronic device is safe for near patient use.
-If a manufacturer can't provide documentation proving that their devices have gone through this certification process, then their devices aren't medical grade.
+If a manufacturer can't provide test reports and certification from an independent and accredit laboratory proving that their devices have gone through this certification process, then their devices are not medical grade.

 Ergonomic compatibility is achieved through legacy ports, VESA mounting holes, advanced customization of hardware and software components, and embedded peripherals.

 In addition to medical grade certifications, a medical computer needs to be antimicrobial.
 A computer is one of the most touched surfaces in any hospital and is a serious point of cross contamination.
 Hospital Acquired Infection are a major concern for healthcare facilities, especially with the rise of viral outbreaks around the world and how quickly those infections can spread not only to other patients, but to clinicians as well.